tgrib/tgrib.github.io/index.md

 <img src="phoot.jpg" alt="Me" width="250">

+### Research Interests

-My research interests are hypergeometric functions over finite fields, K3 surfaces, Picard-Fuchs equations, A-hypergeometric functions over finite fields, L-functions of K3 surfaces, A-hypergeometric systems and, more recently, also Taylor Varieties.
+Hypergeometric functions over finite fields, K3 surfaces, Picard-Fuchs equations, A-hypergeometric functions over finite fields, L-functions of K3 surfaces, A-hypergeometric systems and, more recently, also Taylor Varieties.

+### Papers

-I have a preprint on arXiv:
+Preprint on the arXiv:

 <a href="https://arxiv.org/abs/2508.15049">Hypergeometric decomposition of Delsarte K3 pencils </a> (with Rachel Davis, Jessamyn Dukes, Eli Orvis, Adriana Salerno, Leah Sturman, Ursula Whitcher), 44 pages.

-I have given the following talks:
+### Talks

-A hypergeometric family of quartics in P^3, point counts, periods and L-function, CAGE at Leiden 2025 (short talk/young participants), Universiteit Leiden.
+- A hypergeometric family of quartics in P^3, point counts, periods and L-function, CAGE at Leiden 2025 (short talk/young participants), Universiteit Leiden.
 September 17th, 2025.

-Taylor Varieties, Women in Numbers Europe 5, A 15-minute presentation of the group’s results, delivered by the youngest member.
+- Taylor Varieties, Women in Numbers Europe 5, A 15-minute presentation of the group’s results, delivered by the youngest member.
 August 22nd, 2025.

-Hypergeometric Structures of Invertible Pencils of Prime Chains, Junior Geometry Seminar, University College London.
+- Hypergeometric Structures of Invertible Pencils of Prime Chains, Junior Geometry Seminar, University College London.
 June 9th, 2025.

-Hypergeometric Structures of a Family of K3 Surfaces, PG Forum, Lancaster University.
+- Hypergeometric Structures of a Family of K3 Surfaces, PG Forum, Lancaster University.
 June 4th, 2025.

-A hypergeometric correspondence for a family of K3 surfaces (short/contributed talk), WINGs, Mercure Haydock Hotel, April 2nd, 2025.
+- A hypergeometric correspondence for a family of K3 surfaces (short/contributed talk), WINGs, Mercure Haydock Hotel, April 2nd, 2025.

-Counting Points of a Family of Hypersurfaces using Finite Field Hypergeometric Sums, GMP Student`s Seminar, University of Birmingham.
+- Counting Points of a Family of Hypersurfaces using Finite Field Hypergeometric Sums, GMP Student`s Seminar, University of Birmingham.
 May 2024.